stephperillo/Credit_Risk_Analysis/README.md

 F1 scores: The F1 score is a weighted average of the true positive rate (recall) and precision, where the best score is 1.0 and the worst is 0.0.
 Again the Easy Ensemble model had the highest F1 in the group with a score of 0.16, which overall is rather low.
 In comparison, the Balanced Random Forest method had the second best F1 score of 0.06, which is still much lower than Easy Ensemble's F1 score.

-Given these results, I would recommend using the Easy Ensemble model.
+Given these results, I would recommend using the Easy Ensemble AdaBoost model.

 [^1]: https://imbalanced-learn.org/stable/references/generated/imblearn.ensemble.BalancedRandomForestClassifier.html
 [^2]: https://imbalanced-learn.org/stable/references/generated/imblearn.ensemble.EasyEnsembleClassifier.html